Online Learning: A Modern Introduction Using Convex Optimization: Follow-the-Regularized-Leader

-\chapter{Follow-The-Regularized-Leader}
+\chapter{Follow-the-Regularized-Leader}

-Till now, we focused only on Online Subgradient Descent and its generalization, Online Mirror Descent, with a brief ad-hoc analysis of a Follow-The-Leader (FTL) analysis in the first chapter.
-In this chapter, we will extend FTL to a powerful and generic algorithm to do online convex optimization: \textbf{Follow-the-Regularized-Leader} (FTRL).
+Until now, we focused only on Online Subgradient Descent and its generalization, Online Mirror Descent, with a brief ad-hoc analysis of \ac{FTL} in the first chapter.
+In this chapter, we will extend \ac{FTL} to a powerful and generic algorithm to do \ac{OCO}: \ac{FTRL}.

-FTRL is a very intuitive algorithm: At each time step it will play the minimizer of the sum of the past losses \emph{plus} a time-varying regularization.
+\ac{FTRL} is a very intuitive algorithm: at each time step, it will play the minimizer of the sum of the past losses \emph{plus} a time-varying \emph{regularizer}, $\psi_t$ .
 We will see that the regularization is needed to make the algorithm ``more stable'' with linear losses and avoid the jumping back and forth that we saw in Example~\ref{ex:failure_ftl}.